hungrybluedev/math-bot/README.md

 1. Using [Repl.it](https://repl.it/) - Users can follow this [excellent tutorial](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/) by **FreeCodeCamp** to learn how to host an instance of this bot for free.
 2. Using [Heroku](https://www.heroku.com/) - Another approach that might need a bit more configuration than the previous one: following [this tutorial](https://www.techwithtim.net/tutorials/discord-py/hosting-a-discord-bot-for-free/) by Tech with Tim.

+However, the instances may not stay active despite the tricks mentioned.
+In this case, it is better to host it on a VPS.

+1. Rent a VPS from a hosting provider.
+2. Harden the server, add users, set up SSH, install updates, etc.
+3. Connect via SSH.
+4. Follow the instructions in the previous sections until the part where you start the bot.
+5. Use `nohup python3 -m mathbot.main &` to create a detached process where the Bot will run independent of the SSH.
+Note the PID stated.
+6. Kill the parent PID (generated in the previous step) when you want the Bot to stop and disconnect.

 # License

 This project is licensed under the [MIT License](LICENSE).

 # Support

 If this project has been useful to you, please consider supporting me on Ko-fi or Patreon.
+It will help me cover the cost of hosting this bot.

 [<img style="height: 36px;" height="36" src="https://raw.githubusercontent.com/hungrybluedev/hungrybluedev/master/kofi.webp">](https://ko-fi.com/hungrybluedev)
 [<img style="height: 36px;" height="36"  src="https://raw.githubusercontent.com/hungrybluedev/hungrybluedev/master/patreon.webp">](https://www.patreon.com/hungrybluedev)